monaco-editor-trials/notes/docs/pages/glossary.md

 ### 📍 Textmate Themes

 [Textmate Themes](https://macromates.com/manual/en/themes) are used to define the color scheme for the syntax highlighting.
 Language grammars and themes are used together to provide a **rich editing experience**.

+## 📍 Monarch

+[Monarch](https://microsoft.github.io/monaco-editor/monarch.html) is the syntax highlighting system used in Monaco editor.

+## 📍 ANTLR

+[ANTLR](https://www.antlr.org/) (ANother Tool for Language Recognition) is a powerful parser generator for reading, processing, executing, or translating structured text or binary files.
+It's widely used to build languages, tools, and frameworks.